 The Conservatory students are a good group of people.
-Even in the Church Music programme, the Organ Majors and Choral Scholars say “Happy Holidays” at this time of year (December).
+Even in the Church Music programme, the Organ Majors and Organ and Choral Scholars say “Happy Holidays” at this time of year (December).

-I know people mean well, but why assume that someone celebrates Christmas or Christ’s Mass (which is what Christmas means) just because you do?
+I know people mean well — although some are out to deliberately proselytize their Christian faith at this time of year — but why assume that someone celebrates Christmas or Christ’s Mass (which is what Christmas means) just because you do?
 Happy Holidays is a more appropriate greeting.
 It makes no assumption about what the person celebrates, or not.
 Happy Holidays is inclusive.
 Have a nice Christmas is not.
 The same for Merry Christmas.
 And who uses the outdated word “Merry” any other time of year than for “Merry Christmas?”
 So traditionalist and conservative.
 I never hear anyone say, “I feel very merry today.”
 Although in the UK they say “Happy Christmas.”
 At least “happy” is a current word used in today’s society, unlike the archaic word “merry.”

 Happy Holidays includes all the holidays listed in the above title and many more than I listed.
 Saying have a nice Christmas or “Merry Christmas” is making a baseless judgment about someone if one does not know that the person celebrates Christ’s Mass at all.